ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-5-recursion.md

 ---
-title: "Intro To CP 5: Recursions"
+title: "DSA Part 5: Recursion"
 author: Priyanshu Tiwari
-excerpt: Recursions and PMI, power(x,n), count digits of an integer, is_sorted(), fibonacci series
+excerpt: Basic of recursion, PMI, tail recursion, pow(x,n), subset, powerset, count and sum of integer, is_sorted(), fibonacci series, factorial, first and last index of a number
 categories:
-  - 'competitive-programming'
+  - DSA
 tags:
+  - 'recursion'
+  - 'tail recursion'
+  - 'is_sorted()'
-  - 'competitive-programming'
+  - 'fibonacci series'
-  - 'c++'
+  - 'subset'
 ---

 # Recursion

 When a function calls itself.
-Can cause **segmentation fault** in c++ or **stack overflow** in java, if base case is implemented poorly.
-Based on **PMI**(Principle of Mathematical Induction).
-Memory consuming but easier(and sometimes more natural) to implement.
+Recursion can cause **segmentation fault** in c++ or **stack overflow** in java, if base case is implemented poorly.
+It is based on **PMI**(Principle of Mathematical Induction).
+It is memory consuming but easier(and sometimes more natural) to implement.

 ## Tail Recursion